billbill100/Camera-Shutter-tester-Cheap-Easy-it-Works/README.md

 # Camera Shutter Tester -Cheap-Easy-it-Works
-ESP32 based shutter tester using three lasers.
-Based on the Arduino platform, but using a much faster processor, the ESP32.
+ESP32 or Arduino based shutter tester using three lasers (ESP32) or two Lasers (Ardiuno).

-Important note: - All new builds should use the ESP32_V4 firmware and documentation.
+Important note: - Both ESP32 and Arduino based Shutter Testers are available.
+The ESP32 processor is superior to the Arduino in every way.
+Therefore the ESP32 based Shutter Tester has far greater functionality, including flash sync testing and better camera diagnostics.
+For this reason, it is recommended to build the ESP32 Version 4 based shutter Tester.

+Many people are more familiar with Arduino and may have an Arduino board available, so an Arduino version is also included.
+It uses the same secret algorythm to give the same accuracy as the ESP32 version, but due to limited memory and processor speed has far less functionaliy.

+The latest versiona are Version 4 for ESP32 and Version 2 for Arduino.
-The older V3 and Arduiono documentation is kept in this repository for reference purposes only and the firmware for these is no longer available.
+The older V3 and original Arduiono documentation are in this repository for reference purposes only and the firmware for these is no longer available.

 The use of three lasers & three receivers allows for correct travel time measurement for each shutter curtain of a focal plane shutter, which is most important to ensure even exposure across the frame and detect shutter blanking & bouncing.
 Flash sync can also be confirmed.